 The dumbbell bench press is a movement that offers fitness goers a wide array of muscle and strength building benefits.
 In the below sections, we discuss those benefits and go over the dumbbell bench press variations that all can be integrated into your current training program.

-How to Integrate Dumbbell Bench Presses into Training Programs
+How to Program the Dumbbell Bench Press

 In the below section we discuss how coaches and athletes can integrate the dumbbell bench press into current training programs.